AriFordsham/GHCWiki/type-functions-status.md

 ```

 - Class1: VALID.
 (Only marked to fail in head to keep validate happy.)
+- GADT2: VALID.
+(Only marked to fail in head to keep validate happy.)
 - Relf2: VALID.
 Type family BUG.
 - Simple5a: VALID.
 Error message changed.
 - ~~break001~~: INVALID.
 GHC panic instead of printing error message about ambiguous variable.